 Healthcare Admins Must Stay Future-Focused

 “On April 12, 2023, the Office for Civil Rights at the U.S. Department of Health & Human Services issued a Notice of Proposed Rulemaking (NPRM) to modify the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule to strengthen reproductive health care privacy,” the HHS noted.
+By late 2024, updates enhancing protections for reproductive health information were implemented, limiting disclosures without patient authorization, particularly in contexts related to legal investigations or proceedings.

 ICS Rises to Meet the Challenge